 If you want, scroll through it.
 There is some interesting stuff there.
-But we want to create aliases, so go to the end, and type my aliases
+But we want to create aliases, so go to the end, and type my aliases alias gpush="git push origin main"

 The # means that this line is a comment.
 We'll add our aliases beneath this line.8